SBA Loans: How To Apply & What You Need To Know

 Credit Score

-The SBA does set a specific credit score requirement, leaving each lender to set its own.
-In general, you’ll need a credit score between 650-700.
+The SBA does set a specific credit score requirement, but each lender is free to set its own.
+In general, you’ll need a credit score between 650 and 700.
 Some lenders might require a credit score of 680 at a minimum.
-At UCS, businesses we work with that get approved have a credit score of 650+.
+At UCS, businesses we work with that are approved typically have a credit score of 675 or higher (640 for commercial real estate).

 Time in Business

-Most SBA lenders require at least two years in business.
-Some commercial banks might require three years.
+Most SBA lenders require at least two years of business experience.
+Some commercial banks might need three years.
 SBA microloans and express loans usually have looser time in business requirements.

 Annual Revenue & Cash Flow

-SBA lenders like to see healthy revenue when underwriting an SBA loan request.
+SBA lenders typically require healthy revenue when underwriting an SBA loan request.
 At UCS, most businesses we work with on SBA loans have an annual revenue of $350k+.

 Restricted Industries